feldera/feldera/benchmark/README.md

 ## Feldera setup for SQL

-To use `run-nexmark.sh` for the SQL implementation of Nexmark with Feldera, first follow the instructions for step 1 in `feldera-sql/README.md`, that is, start Kafka (or Redpanda) and the Feldera pipeline manager.
-If you start them as suggested there, then nothing additional is needed; otherwise, you might need to use `--kafka-broker` and `--api-url` to tell `run-nexmark.sh` where to find them.
+To use `run-nexmark.sh` for the SQL implementation of Nexmark with Feldera, first start the Feldera pipeline manager (see `feldera-sql/README.md` for instructions).
+If you start them as suggested there, then nothing additional is needed; otherwise, you might need to use `--api-url` to tell `run-nexmark.sh` where to find them.

-The first time you run `run-nexmark.sh` for a given number of events with a particular Kafka broker, the script will generate that number of events into the Kafka broker, which can take a while.
-Afterward, subsequent runs with the same broker and event count will run faster.

 ## Feldera setup for Rust